 The itching and scratching we experience from contact with allergens can be unbearable.
 Imagine how it must feel for your pet!
 A large number of dogs and cats can develop skin conditions in their lifetime, and many of these conditions may be allergy-related.
 Whereas humans have the option of applying aloe or some other soothing cream to calm their itching, our pets are not so fortunate.
 Constant, continual scratching is one of the few ways your pet can respond to the itching.
 Combined with constant licking, this can lead to a damaged skin barrier, an infection, and a more severe itch.
-The Companion Animal Hospital of Skokie team is glad to provide much-needed relief to animals with effective, up-to-date pet dermatology services.
+The Companion Animal Hospital of Skokie team is glad to provide much-needed relief to animals with effective, up-to-date cat and dog allergy treatment and dermatology services in Skokie, IL.
 No pet should have to suffer in silence due to an allergy or some other condition, as their continued discomfort can lead to other problems.

-With the appropriate diagnosis and treatment, we can help you manage your pet's allergy symptoms and improve their quality of life.
+With the appropriate diagnosis and treatment, we can help you manage cat and dog allergies and improve their quality of life.
 Allergies cannot be cured, but with routine treatment and monitoring, your pet can live comfortably.

 - A hypoallergenic diet

 - Topicals such as sprays, ointments or salves